 A BRIEF HISTORY OF THE FAMOUS LIVE AT THE ROUNDHOUSE

-The Roundhouse in Dagenham Essex was established in 1969 and was then known as the "Village Blues Club".
-Up until 1975 it was regarded as East London's foremost rock music venue, making legends of headlining acts including; Elton John, Led Zepplin, Fleetwood Mac, Deep Purple, T Rex, Queen, Status Quo, Pink Floyd, ELO, Genesis and many more.
+The Live at The Roundhouse Events Hall in Dagenham Essex was established in 1969 and was then known as the "Village Blues Club".
+Up until 1975 it was regarded as East London's foremost music venue, making legends of headlining acts including; Elton John, Led Zepplin, Fleetwood Mac, Deep Purple, T Rex, Queen, Status Quo, Pink Floyd, ELO, Genesis and many more.

 This imposing pub situated close to the western edge of the sprawling Becontree Estate was built in 1936.
 It has a very interesting and unique design and is the work of specialist pub architect, Alfred W Blomfield.
 As the name implies the ground floor plan is round and on top of this sits a T-shaped upper storey with a square tower in the centre.
 This is a classic example of the large inter-war pubs that were erected on housing estates to accommodate great swathes of housing and provide extensive facilities and not just for people to consume alcohol!.
 The Roundhouse boasted a tea room and a wing containing an indoor bowling green.
 Alfred W Blomfield also catered for a huge oval lounge at the rear and is still retained to this day but now with access to the adjacent room at the front.
 This in turn is separated by a wall from the remainder of the pub, where you can still feel a sense of the original spaces.
 The fittings, apart from some sub-Art Deco wall panelling, are largely replacements.